 Our non-employee trustees may elect to receive all or a portion of any annual cash retainer (including cash retainers for service as a chairperson of any committee or for service as lead trustee) in the form of common shares.
-During 2016, Ms. McNeal and Mr. Ryan elected to receive all or a portion of their respective cash retainers in Company common shares.
+During 2017, none of the trustees elected to receive their cash retainer in Company common shares.